dbezborodov/BuddyDriveS3/readme.txt

 You will have an option to Move existing BuddyDrive files to Amazon S3 storage from "Settings" page.

+== Important notes ==

+If Amazon S3 keys are not specified on "Settings" page, the Plugin will work exactly like original BuddyDrive.
+If you used BuddyDriveS3 and then decided to switch to BuddyDrive, "Deactivate" BuddyDriveS3 plugin and then move all files from all sub-folders within your S3 bucket to "wp-content/upload/buddydrive/".
+This way you won't lose your files.

 == Frequently Asked Questions ==

 = If you have any question =